 It’s easy to get lazy.
 We urge you and your team not to, though..The association industry’s operating landscape is shifting rapidly and in unpredictable ways…That’s why it’s important, at least at times, to turn outside the industry to see what other organizations are doing to attract audiences, particularly younger audiences; to build relationships with those audiences on their terms, not the organization’s terms; and to recognize their contributions equitably and make people feel known, heard, special, and appreciated.

-To learn more, download your free copy of Steal Like a Fundraiser: Innovations in Cause-Oriented Fundraising for Associations at http://bit.ly/2A4zvEs.
+To learn more, download your free copy of Steal This Idea!
+Innovations in Cause-Oriented Fundraising for Associations at https://bit.ly/3eu6ntm.
 Also, mark your calendar for Wednesday, March 21, 2-3 pm ET.
 Sohini and I will be delivering a webinar on the whitepaper, graciously hosted (so free for attendees) by the nice folks at Wild Apricot.

 Image found here.